 No new updates since the October newsletter.

-CLFA was invited to the CFA legislative luncheon, both Harlan and Brian White, KP Public Affairs will be attending.
+CLFA was invited to the CFA legislative luncheon.
+Harlan, Kieran, and Brian White of KP Public Affairs will be attending.

 Outreach:

-Howard Biswell Scholarships – Kathleen reported that disbursements have been sent to both recipients.
+Harold Biswell Scholarships – Kathleen reported that disbursements have been sent to both recipients.

 Roy Richards Scholarship – Chris Dow would like the Board to come up with questions for the scholarships.
 Kathleen said the scholarship notification should be sent out before students go on their winter break.
 Elicia offered to work on two questions.